What Makes a Healthy Marriage? Pt 1

 Forgiveness

-To forgive someone doesn't mean they were right or you condone their behaviors or actions.
-Forgiveness is about you, you not holding on to the hurt that was caused and moving forward.
-When you are married it is certain you will have some disagreements, you are going to do or say something that your spouse does not like.
+To forgive someone doesn't mean you condone their behaviors or actions.
+Forgiveness is about letting go of the hurt that was caused and moving forward.
+When you are married, you will certainly have disagreements; you will inevitably do or say something that your spouse dislikes.
 Your spouse is likely to do something or say something that may hurt your feelings.
 No one is perfect.
-So if you can forgive your spouse quickly and not harbor bad feelings or thoughts toward them you will keep yourself from some heartache.
-Forgive your spouse and learn to forgive yourself also.
+So, if you can forgive your spouse quickly and not harbor bad feelings or thoughts toward them, you will spare yourself some heartache.
+Forgive your spouse and learn to forgive yourself as well.

 Love